-If connecting using WiFi, the radio will typically work within a 10-20 metre radius from your wireless router or access point.
+If connecting using WiFi, the sound system will typically work within a 10-20 metre radius from your wireless access point.
 The actual range achieved will depend upon the building type, other nearby wireless networks, and possible interference sources.
-DAB and FM radio functions can operate wherever the radio is able to receive a suitable broadcast signal.
+DAB and FM radio functions can operate wherever the sound system is able to receive a suitable broadcast signal.

-IMPORTANT: Before you continue, make sure that your router (or access point) is powered up and working with your broadband Internet service (use your computer, smart-phone or tablet to verify this).
-To get this part of the system working you must refer to the instructions supplied with those items.
+IMPORTANT: Before you continue, make sure that your wireless access point or router is powered up and working with your broadband Internet service (use your computer to verify this).
+To get this part of the system working you must read the instructions supplied with the wireless access point or router.